thanasisn/BBand_LAP/README.md

 # Broad Band LAP

+Developed in the Laboratory of Atmospheric Physics of Thessaloniki, Greece.

-Process the data from broadband instruments of LAP.
+To process the data from broadband instruments of LAP.

-Continue CHP1 project here.
+## DOES

+### CHP-1

+- Digest raw data
+  - Signal
+  - Tracker async data
+  - Instrument temperature
+- Bad data ranges flagging

+### CM-21

+- Digest raw data
+- Bad data ranges flagging

 ## TODO

+- Dark signal correction
+- Convertions
+- process more instruments
 - interactive plot of db variables
 - may import QCrad and CSid